-Artificial Intelligence (AI) has revolutionized the field of computer vision.
+Artificial intelligence (AI) has revolutionized the field of computer vision.
 Computers can now better classify, identify, and analyze image data more effectively than has ever been possible before.
 How did this happen?

-Computer Vision technology is largely built upon the example that we see in the natural world.
+Computer vision technology is largely built upon the example that we see in the natural world.
 Your camera acts as an eye, and it captures images to be processed on a computer.

-CV technology got its start In the late 1950s.
+Computer vision technology got its start In the late 1950s.
 Hubel and Wiesel carried out research on the visual perception of a cat.
 They observed and compared the visual pathway from the retina to the visual cortexes by studying the receptive fields of the cells in the striate cortex.